 Search by using the right panel

-If you have the Info > Basic Information tab open in the right panel (displayed by default), all keywords for the selected file are displayed (if you selected multiple files, the keywords common to all selected files are displayed).
-By selecting one or more keywords (click on the keyword) and then clicking on the Search with selected words link you will find files that match these keywords.
-Under the keywords you also see which folders the file is in.
+If you have the Info > General tab open in the right panel (shown by default), all keywords for the selected file are displayed (if you have multiple files selected, the keywords common to all selected files are shown).
+By clicking on a keyword and then clicking Search, you search for files that match the keyword.
+Under the keywords, you can also see which folders the file is in.
 You can click on the folder name to go to that folder.